Usuy-Leon/DIY_Side-Ilumiation-Contrast-Filters/README.md

 # Why you should use side ilumiation?

 Side ilumination can enhance the resolution of the microscope image and create a shadowed, relief-like pseudo three-dimensional effect in the specimen’s appearance.
 Oblique illumination is particularly effective for viewing unstained specimens such as living cells.
-However, one must interpret the images cautiously because only diffracted orders from one side contribute to image formation.

 To achieve oblique illumination, a sector stop is placed just below the condenser.
 The cut-out section of the sector stop permits only oblique, indirect light to illuminate the specimen (you can go wild tryng multiple oblique filters and seeing what they do for your samples).